MCO Terminal C UK Guide: Airlines, Arrivals & What to Expect

 Things work a little differently at Terminal C. After what is likely a long walk from the plane, you collect your luggage first and then proceed through customs and immigration - the reverse of what you'd experience at most other international airports.
 It's an odd setup if you're used to clearing passport control before baggage claim, and it can actually work in your favour if the bags arrive quickly (which from our experience is a coin flip).

 Terminal C's immigration hall is larger and - usually - faster than what you'd have experienced in the old terminal.
-It also has Global Entry kiosks, which approved non-US travellers can use to speed through the process considerably.
-If you travel to the US regularly, it's worth every penny of the application fee.
-Terminal C also participates in the Mobile Passport Control (MPC) programme, which lets you submit your details and a selfie to skip much of the queue on arrival.
-And if you fly Aer Lingus via Dublin, you'll clear US immigration at Dublin Airport before you even board - meaning you land at MCO as a domestic passenger.
+It also has Global Entry kiosks for eligible travellers - worth checking your eligibility before you travel if you visit the US regularly, as it can speed up the arrivals process considerably.
+Terminal C also participates in the Mobile Passport Control (MPC) programme, which lets you submit your details and a selfie to skip much of the queue on arrival and is available to a wider range of passengers including UK visitors.

 Departing From Terminal C - What To Expect

-Even though it lacks a bit of character and there are lots of blank, plain white walls, the new hall is modern, spacious, and significantly less chaotic than the equivalent at Terminals A and B. Self-service kiosks are available alongside staffed counters.
+Even though it lacks a bit of character and there are lots of blank, plain white walls, the new hall is modern, spacious, and significantly less chaotic than the equivalent at Terminals A and B. All the airline check-in desks are located on a single floor, the floor you'll likely get dropped off at.
 If you've pre-checked in online and have no bags to drop, you can move through this level quickly.
 If you have a family's worth of Disney-purchased merchandise to send home, you'll want to allow more time.
-The security checkpoint is improved and usually much faster to get through.
+The security checkpoint is improved and usually much faster to get through, but as far as the security is concerned, it's no different than anywhere else.

 DLP Offers

-Ad - Don't miss out on the latest official Disneyland Paris offers
+Check out the latest official Disneyland Paris offers for Brits ↓

 MCO Terminal C Pros & Cons